News Gothic: Digital releases

 Because there is no active descendant of the American Type Founders Corporation making digital typefaces, News Gothic has been revived in digital form in many different versions from different sources.

-Benton Sans is a greatly expanded font family based on News Gothic by Font Bureau, adding additional features such as wide styles and extra-bold weights.
+Benton Sans is a greatly expanded font family based on News Gothic by Font Bureau, adding additional features such as wide styles and extra bold weights.
 At 80 styles, it is one of the most comprehensive digital renditions of the News Gothic style.
 Its users include Newsweek, Fortune magazine, the Boston Globe and Sotheby's.

-Digital releases actually named News Gothic have a variety of features, often adding in weights not present in the original design or removing some less popular ones.
+Digital releases actually named News Gothic have a variety of features, often adding weights not present in the original design or removing some less popular ones.
 For example, Bitstream's release is rare in including the extra-condensed styles.
 URW++'s (also sold by Fontsite) is only sold in one width but in a wide range of weights and with italics for every weight, while Linotype's lacks a light weight or any condensed styles.
 Monotype's revival, a subset of which is included with many Microsoft products, features the condensed style but not extra-condensed, and has wider spacing than several others.
 Adobe, Monotype, Linotype and Bitstream have their own versions.
 The Bitstream version of News Gothic was extended with Cyrillic glyphs in 2005 and Greek glyphs in 2009 by Dmitry Kirsanov for ParaType, and is sold by them separately.

-Hamburg Serial is a lesser-known version of News Gothic by SoftMaker, with italics that have a one-story 'a' and 'g'.
+Hamburg Serial is a lesser-known version of News Gothic by SoftMaker, with italics that have a one-story "a" and "g".

-News Gothic No. 2 is an enhanced version of News Gothic produced by the D. Stempel AG type foundry in 1984.
+News Gothic No. 2 is an enhanced version of News Gothic, produced by the D. Stempel AG type foundry in 1984.
 It adds more weights to the News Gothic family than were available in other versions.

 Adobe Source Sans Pro is a single-width design based on News Gothic, but differs in having true italics and a larger x-height for use with onscreen display.
-It was released in 2012 as Adobe's first open-source family under the SIL Open Font License; Adobe's training material highlights it as having a more consistent colour on the page than the rather condensed News Gothic.
+It was released in 2012 as Adobe's first open-source family under the SIL Open Font License.
+Adobe's training material highlights it as having a more consistent color on the page than the rather condensed News Gothic.

-News Cycle is an open-source variant by Nathan Willis based on 1908 specimens of News Gothic typeface from ATF extended with full Latin, Greek, and Cyrillic glyphs.
+News Cycle is an open-source variant by Nathan Willis, based on 1908 specimens of News Gothic, extended with full Latin, Greek, and Cyrillic glyphs.
 It is an open source typeface licensed under the SIL Open Font License.